 - Evangelists.
 Only two figures in the New Testament are called evangelists: Philip, one of the original seven deacons (Acts 21:8) and Timothy (2 Tim.
 4:5).
 Paul's instructions to Timothy show that he regarded an evangelist as primarily a church-planter (1 Tim.
 3:1-13; 5:21-22; 2 Tim.
 2:2), who exercised some continuing authority over the new churches he had established (1 Tim.
 1:3; 5:19-20).

 - Pastor-teachers.
 The King James Version treats the two offices as distinct, but most interpreters infer from the Greek construction that Paul is describing only one office, involving both pastoring and teaching.
 The parallel passage (1 Cor.
 12:28) mentions only teachers.

 The list is obviously a descending hierarchy.
-No longer in our midst do we see apostles, or prophets in the narrow sense intended by Paul.
+No longer in our midst do we see apostles, or prophets in the restricted sense intended by Paul.
 Only the last two offices remain in our day.

 The Work of Discipling

 The church's ministry to new believers resembles school teaching.
 A teacher labors within a framework of predetermined strategies, methods, goals, and objectives.
 Strategies lay out general approaches to teaching that take some larger perspective into account (such as the needs of students, a particular theory of learning, or the teacher's worldview).
 Methods name the specific techniques and tools, whereas goals and objectives state the content to be learned.
 In a course on beginning algebra, for example, the goals list the main content areas, and the objectives list the specific topics.
 As for strategies and methods, an algebra teacher might shape the course to meet the special needs of poorer students, and to implement this strategy, he might use both lecture and individualized instruction, two examples of methods.